 Where do I find it?

-The Alarm Summary Dashlet is available in VSM’s Service Desk.
+The SBC Dashlet that depicts threats in real time is available in VSM’s Service Desk.

-Click on the screen to watch a demonstration of the Alarm Summary Dashlet.
+Click on the screen to watch a demonstration of Security Manager.